Bicycle Brake Guide

 V-brakes and cantilever brakes work on a similar principle.
 Both brakes have pivots mounted to the frame or to fork.
 They both have more power than the caliper brake and are primarily used on mountain and touring bikes.
 V-brakes provide much better stopping power than cantilever brakes, and they have made cantilever brakes virtually obsolete.

-Below, you can shop for new and used bicycle brakes and brake parts at eBay auctions.
+Shop for new and used bicycle brakes and brake parts at eBay.

 For your convenience, certain links will open in new windows.